aws/aws-eks-best-practices/content/security/docs/multitenancy.md

 [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a Kubernetes admission controller that enforces policies created with [OPA](https://www.openpolicyagent.org/).
 With OPA you can create a policy that runs pods from tenants on separate instances or at a higher priority than other tenants.

+There is also an experimental [OPA plugin for CoreDNS](https://github.com/coredns/coredns-opa) that allows you to use OPA to filter/control the records returned by CoreDNS.

 ## Hard multi-tenancy
 Hard multi-tenancy can be implemented by provisioning separate clusters for each tenant.
 While this provides very strong isolation between tenants, it has several drawbacks.